Systems of transversal sections near critical energy levels of Hamiltonian systems in $\mathbb{R}^4$: Proof of the main statement

-The global system of transversal sections $\F$ is thus obtained as the projection onto $M$ of a stable finite energy foliation $\tilde \F$ of the symplectization $W=\R \times M$ as in Definition \ref{deffef} below.
-Each leaf of $\tilde \F$ is the image of a finite energy embedded pseudo-holomorphic punctured sphere associated to the pair $\tilde J=(\lambda,J)$.
+The global system of transversal sections $\F$ adapted to $\lambda$ is thus obtained as the projection onto $M$ of a stable finite energy foliation $\tilde \F$ of the symplectization $W=\R \times M$ as in Definition \ref{deffef} below.
+Each leaf of $\tilde \F$ is the image of an embedded finite energy pseudo-holomorphic punctured sphere associated to the pair $\tilde J=(\lambda,J)$.

 \begin{definition}[Hofer-Wysocki-Zehnder] Let $\lambda$ be a weakly convex tight contact form on a manifold $M$ diffeomorphic to the $3$-sphere, and $J \in \J(\lambda).$ A stable finite energy foliation for $\tilde J=(\lambda, J)$ is a smooth foliation $\tilde \F$ of $\R \times M$ with the following properties: